shotgunsoftware/developer.shotgunsoftware.com/docs/en/offerings/spc/setup/shotgun_poc_site.md

 # Shotgun POC site

-Shotgun support team create a temporary proof of concept Shotgun site where you will test your tier 1 setup.
+The Shotgun team will create a temporary site to be used as a Proof of Concept for your Shotgun Private Cloud deployment.
+Upon the successful completion of the setup process, your existing Shotgun site can be migrated to Shotgun Private Cloud.